d3rbastl3r/-configuration/obsidian/community_plugins.md

 ### Colored Text
 Enables the possibility to assign colors to the text.
 To add more predefined colors to the color palet, go to the Plugin, click on `Options` and just set the `Number of Color Cells` you want.

+### Colored Tags
+Show the tags in different colors.
+Assifn the colors to the tags automatically.